Faculty and Staff

 Office Manager

-Mrs. Jacki Vilandre joined Jeremiah School as the Office Manager in the front office during the 2021-2022 school year.
 She is originally from Massachusetts, but has lived all over the country before settling in Tennessee in 2019.
 She graduated with both her Master of English and Bachelor of Literature and Language from Southern New Hampshire University.
-She was a stay-at-home mom and a school bus driver prior to joining the Jeremiah School family.
+She was a stay-at-home mom for 8 years and a school bus driver prior to joining the Jeremiah School family.
 Jacki is married with three wonderful children.
 In her free time, Jacki enjoys geocaching, traveling (especially road trips), and spending as much time at the beach as she can.
-She’s been to 49 states and 3 countries so far.
+She is always waiting in her gnome-filled office with a friendly welcome for everyone.

 Shaunah Scott

 Ms. Shaunah Scott is a native of East Tennessee.
 Shaunah graduated her Master of Social Work degree from East Tennessee State University in 2010.
-Shaunah has her Licensed MSW and is a Certified Clinical Trauma Professional, holding this certification from the International Association of Trauma Professionals.
+Shaunah has her LCSW and is a Certified Clinical Trauma Professional, holding this certification from the International Association of Trauma Professionals.
 She completed her undergraduate internship at a psychiatric hospital and completed her master’s internship at the ETSU Counseling Center.
 Since graduate school, Shaunah has worked in an array of clinical atmospheres which include working with adolescents and adults in recovery from substance use, inpatient psychiatric care, transitional living services, hospital case management, and outpatient therapy.
 Most recently, Shaunah worked at East Tennessee State University where she taught social work courses and provided individual, couples, and group therapy services in the ETSU Counseling Center.
 There, she worked with a diverse population of students, including those on the autism spectrum.
 Shaunah’s two clinical loves are working with people on the autism spectrum and working with trauma.

 Shaunah’s biggest hope is to join the students right where they are, helping them see their value and worth, and providing support so they can reach their fullest potential.
 Shaunah believes the relationship with the student is essential, so that healing and restoration can occur.
 She may employ a variety of techniques in session including (but not limited to) sandtray therapy, tapping, CBT, relaxation training, self-regulation, and skills building.
 Shaunah is very thankful and excited that the Lord brought her to Jeremiah School.